MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 - Sign in with an account that has the [omnichannel administrator role](/dynamics365/omnichannel/administrator/add-users-assign-roles#understand-roles-and-their-privileges).
 - Have a [product license for Power Virtual Agents](https://go.microsoft.com/fwlink/?LinkId=2092080&clcid=0x409) and a [product license for the Chat Add-in for Dynamics 365 Customer service](/dynamics365/customer-engagement/omnichannel/try-chat-for-dynamics365).
 - Environments:
-  - Install the required [extensions](#install-extensions) in the same environment as your bots.
+  - Install the [required extensions](#install-extensions) in the same environment as your bot.
   - Your bot and extension environment and omnichannel environment must be in the same [geographical region](./data-location.md#data-locations).
   - To use [voice capabilities](#voice-based-capabilities), your tenant and environment must be in the [United States, Europe, Asia, or Australia geographies](./data-location.md#data-locations).
 - [Register an application with Azure AD](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application).